rionix/LocalizationUE4/README.md

 - Support export to Microsoft Excel as a single worksheet document.
 - Do not modify rows order and their identifiers.
 - Import all translations from *.xslx file.

+**Features:**
+- Multiline editing
+- Search by translation text
+- Sort by any column

+**Known issues:**
+- Looks like Foxit Reader software conflicts with Microsoft.Office.Interop